-Researchers at Froedtert & MCW Clinical Cancer Center at Froedtert Hospital are part of Elekta’s MR-linac Consortium — a global research team studying the advanced capabilities of MR-linac technology.
-The data and analysis the consortium members compile will help define the practical applications of MR-linac with the goal of improving outcomes of cancer patients treated with radiation therapy around the world.
-Read the news release.
+Froedtert & MCW researchers, along with other members of the global consortium, are continuing to collect data and analysis to further define the practical applications of the Elekta Unity MR-linac with the goal of improving outcomes of cancer patients treated with radiation therapy around the world.

 MRI, with its fine-detail imaging capabilities, provides a clear picture that distinguishes tumor tissue from normal tissues — for radiation therapy planning and treatment delivery.
 MRI provides excellent soft-tissue visualization of tumors deep within the body and has real-time imaging capabilities.

-- Clearly see soft tissues, distinguishing tumors from normal tissues, blood vessels and bony structures
+- Clearly see soft tissues, distinguishing tumors from normal tissues, blood vessels and bony structures.

-- Precisely locate tumors during every treatment session
+- Precisely locate tumors during every treatment session.

-- Accurately deliver higher, more effective doses of radiation to the tumor
+- Accurately deliver higher, more effective doses of radiation to the tumor.

-- Avoid radiation dose to normal, healthy tissues, blood vessels and organs
+- Avoid radiation dose to normal, healthy tissues, blood vessels and organs.

 Potential to Improve Patient Outcomes

-For example, because of its ability to adapt, MR-linac may be particularly effective for patients with tumors that are in constant motion.
-This would include a tumor in the lung that moves with each breath — or pancreatic, liver and other upper abdominal tumors that also move with a patient’s breath — and which may wrap around blood vessels or lie close to organs such as the stomach that don’t tolerate radiation therapy well.
+For example, because of its ability to adapt, the Elekta Unity MR-linac can be particularly effective for patients with tumors that are in constant motion.
+This includes a tumor in the lung that moves with each breath — or pancreatic, liver and other upper abdominal tumors that also move with a patient’s breath — and which may wrap around blood vessels or lie close to organs such as the stomach that don’t tolerate radiation therapy well.